Seasons in the sunset - A seventy (+3) year old looks ahead and back

 All in good fun.

-* Grandson Johnny found this coin slot and performed the "random horn" to perfection - which dumbfounded grandpa (yours truly) and all adult passengers.
+* Grandson Johnny found this coin slot and performed the "random horn" to perfection - which dumbfounded grandpa (yours truly), various adult passengers, a few strollers we passed that assumed the random beeps were me tooting hello.

 Tip 6